 Why watch it?
 If you’re into a light children’s story that merges the real and the imaginary, The BFG is something you might enjoy!

 Life of Pi is a charming and enigmatic film that also brings together real people and 3D characters.
 Most of the story follows the aftermath of a shipwreck, where Pi or Piscine Molitor Patel is joined by a Bengal tiger named Richard Parker on a lifeboat.
 One of the most notable things about this movie is its visual effects, which always either keeps you on edge or leaves you in awe.
 The scene with bioluminescent underwater creatures might make you cry.

 Why watch it?
 Watch Life of Pi if you’re in the mood for a slow, visually stunning movie.
 It complements a quiet night dedicated to unwinding.

 5. Avatar (2009)

 In Avatar, the earth has become uninhabitable in the 22nd century because of a lack of resources.
-This situation prompted a government body from the West to seek a new planet to colonize and steal from.
+This situation prompted a government body from the West to seek a new planet to colonize and harvest resources from.
 They stumble upon Pandora, a moon inhabited by a species called Na’vi.
 Aside from the movie’s relevant themes, Avatar is worth watching for its incredible attention to detail and graphics.
 It’s been hailed by many as an innovative film, thanks to the techniques James Cameron and the producers used in order to make the art and its animation come to life.

 Why watch it?
 Avatar has serious themes that some people might not enjoy before bed, but it’s a good film for those who like stories that reflect real-life issues set in breathtaking, fictional worlds.